davidgohel/officer/README.md

 ### import Word document in a data.frame

-The function `docx_summary()` reads and imports content of a Word document into a tibble object.
+The function `docx_summary()` reads and imports content of a Word document into a data.frame.
 The function handles paragraphs, tables and section breaks.

 ## PowerPoint documents